AmoebeLabs/swiss-army-knife-card-manual/docs/tools/slider-tool.md

       stroke: var(--md--primary-fg-color)
       stroke-opacity: 0.8
 ```

+##:sak-sak-logo: Update while dragging
+The slider can update the setpoint/value while dragging.
+Thsi means that the brightness of a light is adjusted while dragging.

+The interval is specified by the `update_interval` property:

+- default value is `0`, ie NO update while dragging, only on release of the slider
+- any other value (in milliseconds) starts a timer that checks if the slider is changed, and than calls the `slider_action` config.

+!!!
+Warning "Don't specifiy a very small value, as it may overload your Zigbee/Wifi network"
+    A value of `200` (5x per second) or `250` (4x per second) works very well in my setup using Tradfri lights.

 ##:sak-sak-logo: Display active track
 The second example shows an orange gradient for the active track.